Year: 2007

 At Least It Happened In A Big City

 Andy and I have been soaking up Istanbul for a fair while now.
 We’re both itching to get on the road again, and I’m excited and a little apprehensive at the prospect of seeing through the winter in Central Asia.
-But we’ve had more than our fair share of hiccups, and they are still preventing […] Continue reading →
+But we’ve had more than our fair share of hiccups, and they are still preventing us from leaving.
+So here’s a run-down of how fate, or the process, or luck, has treated us in recent weeks.
+Continue reading →

 -